boxyhq/remix-auth-sso/README.md

 <!-- If it doesn't support one runtime, explain here why -->

-## BoxyHQ SAML Service
+## SAML Jackson Service

-BoxyHQ SAML is an open source service that handles the SAML login flow as an OAuth 2.0 flow, abstracting away all the complexities of the SAML protocol.
+SAML Jackson is an open source service that handles the SAML login flow as an OAuth 2.0 flow, abstracting away all the complexities of the SAML protocol.

-You can deploy BoxyHQ SAML as a separate service.
+You can deploy SAML Jackson as a separate service.
 [Check out the documentation for more details](https://boxyhq.com/docs/jackson/deploy)

 ## Configuration